apophys/SublimeManpage/README.md

 Use `Manpage: Open manual page` option, from command palette or on OS X key binding `super + shift + m` or key binding `ctrl + alt + m` on Linux.
+This will pop up a form in which you can write the function name.

+Another possibility is to use `super + alt + w` or `ctrl + alt + w` on OS X and Linux respectively to lookup the word under the cursor directly.

+If `exact_match` is set to true, plugin will open manpage for the *first exact match* in specified sections.

 # Contributors